luk400/vim-jukit/README.md

  * **Floating mode** (`g:jukit_output_float = 1`): the output pane is created as a **pinned** floating pane (`new-pane --floating --pinned true`) positioned in the half-screen quadrant matching your `g:jukit_zellij_output_direction` (e.g. `right` lands in the right half).
 Pinning is what lets the float survive clicking back into vim.
 Hide / show toggles use `hide-floating-panes` / `show-floating-panes`. **Caveat**: those two commands are global to the current tab — if you have unrelated floating panes from other workflows, they get toggled too.
  * **Tiled mode** (default): zellij has no native "hide a tiled pane without closing it" action, so vim-jukit uses a `toggle-pane-embed-or-floating` round-trip.
 The hide flow converts the tiled pane to floating, then toggles the float layer off.
 The show flow reverses both steps.
 The pane's process keeps running with its full state intact.

-The session list lives in buffer-local memory only — restarting vim resets it.
+**Session persistence:** since 2026-04, the session list is also persisted to `.jukit/<py_basename>_zellij_sessions.json` on every meaningful change and lazy-loaded on the next BufEnter for that .py file.
+As long as the same zellij session is still running and the recorded pane ids haven't been closed, the next nvim run reconnects automatically — `<leader>ss` will list the previously-active sessions, and `<leader>so` on a cell with saved output will surface it without needing a re-run.
+Stale entries (closed panes, mismatched zellij session) are silently dropped on load.

+**Per-session output history:** also since 2026-04, each session's outputs go into `.jukit/<py_basename>_<session>_outhist.json` (instead of one shared file).
+The `<leader>ss` picker has a `Load previous...` entry that lists saved sessions on disk that aren't currently loaded; picking one resurrects that session by name and re-points the new ipython process at the existing outhist file.
+The `<leader>np` (.py↔.ipynb conversion) commands also surface a session-selection / session-naming dialog so notebook outputs can be embedded from / saved into a specific session.

 *Troubleshooting:*
  * **`<enter>` does nothing / code seems to vanish:** the most likely cause is that the output pane was closed from outside vim and `g:jukit_output_title` is stale.
 Run `:echo jukit#zellij#splits#exists('output')` — if it returns `0`, just `<leader>os` again to recreate the pane.
  * **No plot visible after `<leader>so`:** check that `img2sixel` is installed (`libsixel-bin`) and that your terminal speaks sixel.
 The same requirements apply to live plots in the output pane.
  * **Sends go to the wrong pane:** this would be a regression — the identity-based targeting in vim-jukit ≥ this commit should make it impossible.
 Please open an issue with the output of `:echo $ZELLIJ_PANE_ID`, `:echo g:jukit_output_title`, and `:!zellij action dump-layout | grep jukit`.
- * **Leftover jukit panes after vim quit / vim crash:** the `QuitPre`/`BufDelete` autocmd closes every pane in every session for the buffer being torn down, so a clean `:qa` should leave nothing behind.
-But if vim was killed externally, or you're cleaning up panes accumulated from older builds that didn't have multi-session cleanup, you can sweep them with the snippet below.
+ * **Leftover jukit panes after vim quit / vim crash:** since 2026-04, the `QuitPre`/`BufDelete` autocmd no longer kills panes — they outlive nvim so the next session can reconnect (see "Session persistence" below).
+If you want to actively kill them, use `<leader>ss` → `Kill all sessions` (with yes/no confirmation), or sweep them manually with the snippet below.

 ```sh
 zellij action list-panes --json | python3 -c "